Soft Touch (Tammy Wynette album)

 Soft Touch is the twenty-third studio album by American country music singer-songwriter Tammy Wynette.
 It was released on May 3, 1982, by Epic Records.

-Commercial performance
+Chart performance

 The album peaked at No. 31 on the Billboard Country Albums chart.
 The album's first single, "Another Chance", peaked at No. 8 on the Billboard Country Singles chart, and the second single, "You Still Get to Me in My Dreams", peaked at No. 16.

 Track listing

 Personnel

 Adapted from the album liner notes.